Skip to main content

 Founder & early-stage stock

-§83(b) elections, qualifying small-business stock under §1202 (QSBS), and the coordination of founder shares with a later sale or secondary.
-The §1202 gain-exclusion rules are powerful and strict — and run on the original acquisition, not the sale date.
+§83(b) elections, QSBS under §1202, and founder share coordination with a later sale.
+The §1202 exclusion rules are powerful and strict — they run from the original acquisition date.

 Concentrated